tamago1908/Cursor-Changer.bat/README.md

 # 📰 - **Latest News** -
 ### **Development News (2024/06/18)**
-In the meantime, development of Cursor Changer 1.14 is progressing gradually.
+development of Cursor Changer 1.14 is progressing gradually.
 However, progress is quite slow.
 Most of the week is not used for development, and time passes with only a few changes to the code every now and then.
 However, it does not mean that I'm not making progress at all.